manferlo81/build-function/README.md

 * **`value`**

-  Expression resolving to a value to be assigned to the corresponding `id` in the current virtual scope.
+  Expression resolving to a value to be assigned to the corresponding `id` in the current virtual environment.

 ***example***